aboviq/emigrate/README.md

 Options:

-  -h, --help              Show this help message and exit -d, --directory <path>  The directory where the migration files are located (required) -i, --import <module>   Additional modules/packages to import before running the migrations (can be specified multiple times)
+  -h, --help              Show this help message and exit

+  -d, --directory <path>  The directory where the migration files are located (required)

+  -i, --import <module>   Additional modules/packages to import before running the migrations (can be specified multiple times)
-                          For example if you want to use Dotenv to load environment variables or when using TypeScript -s, --storage <name>    The storage to use for where to store the migration history (required) -p, --plugin <name>     The plugin(s) to use (can be specified multiple times) -r, --reporter <name>   The reporter to use for reporting the migration progress -l, --limit <count>     Limit the number of migrations to run -f, --from <name>       Start running migrations from the given migration name, the given name doesn't need to exist and is compared in lexicographical order -t, --to <name>         Skip migrations after the given migration name, the given name doesn't need to exist and is compared in lexicographical order --dry                   List the pending migrations that would be run without actually running them --color                 Force color output (this option is passed to the reporter) --no-color              Disable color output (this option is passed to the reporter) --no-execution          Mark the migrations as executed and successful without actually running them, which is useful if you want to mark migrations as successful after running them manually --abort-respite <sec>   The number of seconds to wait before abandoning running migrations after the command has been aborted (default: 10)
+                          For example if you want to use Dotenv to load environment variables or when using TypeScript

+  -s, --storage <name>    The storage to use for where to store the migration history (required)

+  -p, --plugin <name>     The plugin(s) to use (can be specified multiple times)

+  -r, --reporter <name>   The reporter to use for reporting the migration progress

+  -l, --limit <count>     Limit the number of migrations to run

+  -f, --from <name/path>  Start running migrations from the given migration name or relative file path to a migration file,
+                          the given name or path needs to exist.
+The same migration and those after it lexicographically will be run

+  -t, --to <name/path>    Skip migrations after the given migration name or relative file path to a migration file,
+                          the given name or path needs to exist.
+The same migration and those before it lexicographically will be run

+  --dry                   List the pending migrations that would be run without actually running them

+  --color                 Force color output (this option is passed to the reporter)

+  --no-color              Disable color output (this option is passed to the reporter)

+  --no-execution          Mark the migrations as executed and successful without actually running them,
+                          which is useful if you want to mark migrations as successful after running them manually

+  --abort-respite <sec>   The number of seconds to wait before abandoning running migrations after the command has been aborted (default: 10)

 Examples: